 Moments later, the last sounds of battle fade away as the final remaining goblin is felled by the red-haired warrior.
-The pale giant looks to his companions, a wild smile on his face as he flicks the wet blood from his deadly mace.
+The pale giant looks to his companions, a wild grin on his face as he flicks the wet blood from his deadly mace.

 “More of the same upstairs,” says Jake, indicating the goblin corpses.

 “Looks like we got all of them,” says Hamfrd, glancing around at the goblin corpses littering the floor.
 He spreads his arms wide, turning his gaze to the others.
 “Friends,” says the big man with a booming laugh, “the Crown of the Sun King awaits.”

 “Indeed it does,” Jake agrees.
 He reaches down and picks something up off the stone floor by his feet.
 A severed goblin head.
 “Check it out.”

 A few steps away, Elaine is kneeling with her head bowed and her eyes closed, clutching her medallion.